LBHackney-IT/Infrastructure-Playbook/docs/creating_accounts.md

 ### Assign Users to the New Account
 - Sign into HackIT again as SSO-Admin and select AWS Single Sign On
 - Find the newly-created account; assign users as necessary

+#### AWS Role Mapping
+TODO: How will AWS roles be mapped to SSO users?
+Currently done via ad-hoc mapping, but should each account have pre-defined SSO groups?

 ### Create a Secret in GitHub (if necessary)
 - Open the Infrastructure repo in GitHub